tidymodels/recipes/tests/testthat/_snaps/profile.md

     Condition
       Error in `step_profile()`:
       Caused by error in `prep()`:
-      ! only 1 selection is allowed in `outcome`, not 2.
+      ! only 1 selection is allowed in `profile`, not 2.

 ---